The number and variety of fundraising events held at and for churches across the UK is truly fabulous.

 How we are helping the UK's churches and chapels

-Our grants to churches and chapels in 2018 for urgent repairs, new facilities, maintenance and project development.
+Grants we awarded to churches and chapels in 2020 for urgent repairs, new facilities, maintenance and project development.